Core and Pilot Programs

 Core Programs

-• Provide free preventative veterinary care to pets of people experiencing, or at risk of experiencing, homelessness.
+• We provide free preventative veterinary care to pets of people experiencing, or at risk of experiencing, homelessness.
 Click here for upcoming clinics.

-• Due to the number of teams and patients SDC now treats, we cannot commit to a set amount of funds per team per year, but we can evaluate on a case by case basis to determine if funds are available to help cover the cost of additional veterinary care outside the street clinic setting.
+• Due to the number of teams and patients SDC now treats, we evaluate on a case by case basis to determine if funds are available to help cover the cost of additional veterinary care outside the street clinic setting.

-• Offering death with dignity and after-care scatter cremation when treatment is not feasible and euthanasia is the most humane option.
+• We offer death with dignity and after-care scatter cremation when treatment is not feasible and euthanasia is the most humane option.
 For more info, click here.

-• Salute and support veterans by caring for their pets who are often their lifeline.
+• We support veterans by caring for their pets who support them and are often their lifeline.
 For more info, click here.

-• In unbridled collaboration with Worldwide Vets, we have launched a Veterinary Mobile Outreach Program as a part of Operation Ukraine.
-We purchased a 25 foot long mobile veterinary clinic that will travel throughout Ukraine with the goal of treating, vaccinating and/or sterilizing 10,000 animals over 10,000 miles over twelve months.
+• In unbridled collaboration with Worldwide Vets, we launched a Veterinary Mobile Outreach Program as a part of Operation Ukraine.
+We purchased a 25 foot long mobile veterinary clinic that travels throughout Ukraine treating, vaccinating and sterilizing countless animals who otherwise would not receive the care they need and deserve.
 For more info, click here.

 Pilot Programs